Instance Explainable Temporal Network For Multivariate Timeseries: Introduction

-Recently there has been rising interest to apply neural networks in time series applications \citep{madiraju2018deep} \citep{Karim2018}\citep{song2018attend}.
-Further, CNNs are increasingly taking place of recurrent networks like RNN and LSTM for time series data and optimal means to incorporate temporal information into CNNs remains an active area of research.
 Recently, a general architecture for sequences model by convolutional networks, the Temporal Convolution Network (TCN) \citep{bai2018empirical}, was proposed.
-The paper empirically shows that CNN outperforms LSTM's on a wide variety of benchmarks for timeseries applications.
-Use of shared TCN also reduced the number of trainable parameters, which is also useful in MVTS where there is a paucity of labeled data sets.
+The paper empirically shows that CNN outperforms LSTMs on a wide variety of benchmarks for timeseries applications.

 Despite development of generalized architectures for univariate time series, very few translate to MVTS.
-This is partly due to the non-linear interaction among variable in MVTS.
+This is partly due to the non-linear interaction among variables in MVTS.
 A common approach to MVTS is to cast variables as separate channels into a CNN-type architecture but the drawback is that such architectures do not fully account for non-local and non-linear interactions between channels.
 Recently, relational networks\citep{santoro2017simple} and its variants including transformer \citep{vaswani2017attention} and non-local networks \citep{wang2018non}, have become popular for reasoning tasks such as visual question answering.
 These architectures attain efficiency by reducing the number of parameters by leveraging dot product and stability by using normalization and skip connections.
 This efficient use of parameters is ideal for multivariate applications which require pairwise combinatorial reasoning (or higher order).
 Variants of this architecture have been successfully applied to multi modal problems like video-speech problems \citep{zadeh2018memory} \citep{tsai2018learning} but not for MVTS.